Polyzoniida: Description

 Millipedes in this order range from 4 mm to 50 mm in length but are usually 10 mm to 15 mm long.
 Polyzoniidans have a somewhat domed dorsal surface with a flat ventral side.
 Their heads are small and cone-like, with few ocelli.
 They lack a dorsal groove and paranota (lateral extensions of each segment).
 The antennae are relatively thick.
 These millipedes can have from 20 to 88 segments, with huge variation in segment number within the same species.
 The body is frequently yellowish or even pink, sometimes featuring characteristic black bands.
 Legs have six segments.
 In males, leg pairs 9 and 10 become leglike gonopods in adults.
 The posterior gonopods typically have from five to seven segments, but the number of segments in the anterior gonopods is more variable.
 Juveniles hatch with four leg pairs.
 Females in this order protect their eggs.

 Families

-The order Polyzoniida contains three families:
+The order Polyzoniida contains three, possibly four, families: